Goulburn Valley League: History

+In 1924, the Goulburn Valley Football League: 15.17 - 107 defeated Collingwood: 14.15 - 99.

 Between 1926 and 1936, there was a Goulburn Valley Second Eighteens Football Association competition that was based in and around Shepparton, that was superseded by the Goulburn Valley Football Association in 1937.

+Rushworth FC had a golden era between 1929 and 1940, where they played off in ten grand finals and they managed to win five premierships.

+Rushworth footballer, Bernie Collins played in Rushworth's four premierships from 1930 to 1933, then moved to Shepparton with his employment and then played in Shepparton's 1934 premiership too.

+In 1935, Mooroopna FC pulled out the GVFL and played in the Goulburn Valley Second Eighteens Football Association competition.

 Prior to World War II this league used to play on Wednesday afternoon, but in 1939 the league decided to change to Saturday afternoon, Shepparton and Mooroopna objected and refused to play on Saturdays so both clubs went into recess.

+In 1948, the GVFL introduced the Reserves football competition, with Kyabram taking out the first premiership.

 In 1995 the league absorbed the clubs from the Tungamah Football League and had a second division for three seasons (1996–1998).
 These second division clubs left and formed the Central Goulburn Football League in 1999.
 This league ceased in 2005.

+Kyabram FC seniors went through 2016 and 2017 as undefeated premiers and were still undefeated leading into the 2018 grand final, but lost to Shepparton FC, ending a winning streak of 62 games, which is a GVFNL record.

+Kyabram then went on to be undefeated premiers in 2019, thus only losing one game since their 2015 GVFNL grand final loss to Benalla FC.